alejoceballos/dumb-keyboard/README.md

 #### Setting Up ESLint
 I'll start by setting up the default configuration file with JavaScript and React standards.

-**NOTE:** Do not select to install dependencies automatically, we will install them later.
+**NOTE:** I do not select to install dependencies automatically, I will install them later.
 ```shell script
 npx eslint --init
 ```